 Presbyterians for Earth Care believes that the overarching environmental problem of our time is global climate change and that the issue requires strong federal climate policies.
 With a gridlocked Congress, progress in developing and enacting such policies is slow.
-The burning of fossil fuels is one of the largest contributors to climate change.
+The burning of fossil fuels is one of the largest contributors to global warming.
 The extraction, processing and transport of fossil fuels also contribute to global warming and to pollution of air, land and water.
-Today there is great need at the local, state and national levels for Christians to question continued heavy reliance on fossil energy sources to fuel national economies.
+Today there is great need at the local, state and national levels for Christians to question and oppose entrenchment of fossil energy sources to fuel our economy, and those of other nations.
 Accurate accounting of the social costs of production, transportation, and location of terminals and pipelines for shipment of fossil fuels is vital in ethical energy decision making.
 In our time, this accounting is lacking and as Christians we are called to be a prophetic voice on fossil fuels as we embody in our lives and congregations a new energy economy based on energy efficiency and renewables.
-Another energy path is possible.